List of people with Royal Navy ships named after them

-This is an list of People that have or had ships or ship classes named after them or the name is associated with the person with the ships being in service or previously in service with the Royal Navy, the United Kingdom's naval warfare force, or with predecessor fleets formally in the service of the Kingdom of England or the Commonwealth of England The list also includes fictional vessels which have prominently featured in literature about the Royal Navy.
+This is an incomplete list of people that have or had ships or ship classes named after them, or the name is associated with the person.
+The ships are currently or were previously in service with the Royal Navy, the United Kingdom's naval warfare force; or with predecessor fleets formally in the service of the Kingdom of England; or of the English Commonwealth.
+The list also includes fictional vessels which have prominently featured in literature about the Royal Navy.

-Ship Classes
+Ship classes

 Some people have had Royal ship classes named after them, the following are a list of people who had such classes named after them.